cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

 - v1.2: Persistent feature states and automatically logged current civ pool over program lifetimes and sessions
 - v1.3: Ctrl+Z/Ctrl+X undraw/redraw feature, ability to save and load presets, and to join AoE2DE lobbies using lobby code

-## What is this application?
-This is an application which generates a randomly drawn civilisation name out of the civilisations available to play in a computer game called "Age of Empires II: Definitive Edition" which is a real-time strategy game.
-What my application offers which the random civ name generator in the game itself doesn't is the "freshness" which is that a civilisation is not repeated until all the civilisations have been iterated through.

 ## Why was it created?
 I got the idea to create this application when I was playing the game one day and got to play the same civilisation twice throughout five matches, despite the fact that I picked random every time and the fact that the game has 45 civilisations.
 This made me feel frustrated and that I was wasting my time.
 As a full-time student and with other priorities in life I do not have the time to play the game every day.
 I might only have the opportunity to play five matches in a month.
 I want to play random civilisations and I also want to minimise the repetition of some factors like the civilisation played.
 The frustrating experience of having to replay the same civilisation during my precious few five matches in a game that has 45(!) civilisations gave me the motivation to create a solution for this problem.
 Thus, the idea, work, and birth of this program came to.